Small business funding from Barclays

 - Overdrafts are a form of short-term financing that can be useful if you need to cover short-term fluctuations in your cash flow.
 Find out more about a Business overdraft

 - Business loans are generally given to help you buy fixed assets – such as machinery or office equipment – where the amount you need isn’t going to change over time.
-Find out more about Business loans under £25,000
+Find out more about Business loans up to £25,000

 Hire purchase or lease